seanperfecto/Astro-Pinball/docs/README.md

 - [ ] Start, pause, and reset the game
 - [ ] Control the flippers with different type of keys
-- [ ] Change the different color styles in options

 In addition to this, the project will also include: